 - Depending upon the size of the group, it may be necessary to have more than one session per group.

 - Our motocross track will be fully staffed with caution flaggers.
-Please be familiar with the caution flag rules.
-There is no jumping or passing on Yellow or Red Cross flags.
+Please be familiar with the caution flag rules: No jumping or passing on Yellow or Red Cross flags.

 - Our top-notch track crew will make track maintenance a snap!
-We have the best water trucks.
+We have the best equipment.